johnmcollier/registry-docs/README.md

 ### On-Cluster Devfile Registry

 Private, on-cluster devfile registries can be configured on your own Kubernetes cluster, deployed using either the [Devfile Registry Operator](https://github.com/devfile/registry-operator), or the [Devfile Registry Helm Chart](https://github.com/devfile/registry-support/tree/master/deploy/chart/devfile-registry).
 These devfile registries can be configured with custom devfile stacks suited to your own or your organization's needs.

+For more information, please see [Setting up your own Devfile Registry]